-Replace "Frantz Fanon" with "Audre Lorde" and I've been singing the same song since I moved to the city after university.
+Replace "Frantz Fanon" with "Audre Lorde" and I've been singing the same song since I moved to the city after college.
 A year after that move, it was time to make the song a reality.

 In an apartment on the Upper West Side I slid down the bed on my stomach and found myself staring down the dark maw of another person's vulva.
 I had thought about this moment since I was 13.
 I was finally going down on a girl for the first time.

 "We have been raised to fear the yes within ourselves, our deepest cravings," writes Lorde in The Uses of the Erotic.
-After years of battling internalised homophobia, I knew that I craved this girl.
+After years of battling internalized homophobia, I knew that I craved this girl.
 Earlier that night, at the party, when she asked if I wanted to return to her place, I was surprised to find a doorman and an elevator.
 I thought of my five-floor walk-up and felt like I had entered a scene from the movie Carol.
 While it all felt scandalously adult, I surprised myself by not feeling nervous.

-That is, until she wasn't wearing trousers.
+That is, until she wasn't wearing pants.

 Oh god, I thought.
 I have no idea what I'm doing.

 As a seasoned masturbator, I knew how to touch myself but had no idea how to perform oral on a person with a vagina.
 Growing up, I had deep, passionate crushes on girls but instead of sitting with these feelings I always stopped short, fearing that my feelings would dry up when faced with — uh, well — eating pussy.
 It always came back to the question: "What if I don't like going down on them?"